dmarrazzo/rh-bpm-notes/integration.md

    - Url - resource location to be invoked - mandatory
    - Method - HTTP method that will be executed - defaults to GET
    - ContentType - data type in case of sending data - mandatory for POST,   PUT
-   - Content - actual data to be sent - mandatory for POST,PUT
+   - ContentData - actual data to be sent - mandatory for POST,PUT
    - ConnectTimeout - connection time out - default to 60 seconds
    - ReadTimeout - read time out - default to 60 seconds</li>
    - Username - user name for authentication - overrides one given on    handler initialization)